 a.
-Every organization globally with a mission relevant to cardiac rehabilitation is invited to become a member of ICCPR.
-Where approved, they nominate one member to the ICCPR council.
+Every organization/association globally with a mission relevant to preventing and managing cardiovascular disease through Cardiac Rehabilitation is invited to apply to become a member of the ICCPR.
+When approved, each member Association will nominate one representative member to the ICCPR Council.
 The nominated representative must be agreed, via a proforma document sent out by the ICCPR Secretary and completed and signed by the Head (e.g. Chair or President) of each member Association.

 c.
-Leaders or champions in the cardiac rehabilitation field residing in jurisdictions without a national or regional CR association, or residing where the formal association does not wish to join ICCPR, may join as “friends” of ICCPR.
+Leaders or champions in the field of cardiovascular disease prevention and cardiac rehabilitation who reside in jurisdictions without a relevant national or regional association, or residing where the formal association does not wish to join ICCPR, may join as “friends” of ICCPR.

 d.
 Any Council having concerns about another member’s ability to fulfill his/her role should direct his/her concerns to the Chair who shall discuss with the Executive members of Council.
 If for any reason the Executive believe that an individual may not be an appropriate representative (e.g. conflict of interest with the ICCPR), the Council will be required to vote to uphold or decline the Executive’s proposal to request an alternate representative from the member Association.

 e.
-All current member associations will be listed on the ICCPR website www.globalcardiacrehab.com.
+All current member associations and “friends” will be listed on the ICCPR website www.globalcardiacrehab.com.

 - Production of communications materials